wothke/webAyumi/README.md

 For the handling of LHA and zlib compressed formats the 3rd party lh4.min.js (https://github.com/erlandranvinge/lh4.js) and pako_inflate.min.js (https://github.com/nodeca/pako) libs are used.
 (For ease of use they are currently inlined directly into the backend_ayumi.js  (see makeEmscripten.bat).
+Reminder: lh4.min.js was patched to allow for the data extraction even without having the correct file name.

 ## Howto build